qris/qosstats/README.md

 Then set `DOWNLINK` and `UPLINK` to about half the bandwidth that you expect to get, and play with them while downloading and uploading large amounts until you get good responsiveness to pings (low latency).
+You'll need to rerun the `wshaper` script after every change. `watch` the output of `qosstats` and a `ping` while you do it.

 Typically you would get that at 60-80% of maximum capacity, depending on how your connection works.
+Getting closer to your theoretical maximum is likely to increase delays of all traffic; reducing limits reduces the worst-case delays while also reducing your maximum download and upload speed; therefore you have to choose your tradeoff carefully to suit your needs.

 Tests done on the firewall itself will not reveal the effects of traffic shaping on the inside interface `DDEV`, so you will need to